toddbadams/code-challenges/serverless-gateway/README.md

 }
 ```
 ### Downstream headers
-The incomming claims are expressed as headers in the downstream request as:
+The incoming claims are expressed as headers in the downstream request as:

 ``` json
 x-jwt-sub: a76c371c-5354-44f5-a9cd-5ecbd464d582